toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

    for row_ind in range(9):
       cfn.AddAllDifferent([row_ind*9+col_ind for col_ind in range(9)])

-Constraints for each columns are obtained similarly:
+Constraints for each column are obtained similarly:

 .. code-block:: python